mustafa-be/kubernetes-challenge/README.md

         kubectl create ns kubernetes-challenge
         kubectl apply -f k8s-manifests/

-5. Run the following command to see if your app is exposed
+5. Run the following command to see if your app is exposed.

         curl $(minikube ip)